edouard-gv/cloud-club/README.md

 (Verify that SAM still need Python 2?)

 What can has been changed:
+- BIG TYPO: travis configuration file is .travis.yml and not ~~.travis-ci.yml~~
 - access to AWS key id and secret key through (secret) configuration variable provided by travis.
+- Some people had to trigger manually a build on the branch in travis console.
+If it is your case, plese inform us.
+- need to migrate to python 3
+- need to add CAPABILITY_IAM in sam deploy command line (cf 2)
+- needed to allow some policies for all resources: it seems we are not using the manually created lambda role anymore.
+Idem for apigateway.
+Thus added this to the json
+		,
+        {
+            "Sid": "AllowSomeOtherPolicies",
+            "Effect": "Allow",
+            "Action":
+                "iam:CreateRole",
+                "iam:AttachRolePolicy",
+				"iam:getRole",
+				"iam:passRole",
+				"apigateway:*"
+            ],
+            "Resource": "*"
+        }